Teleport - Multi-Factor SSH and Kubectl Authentication

 kubectl

-supports per-session WebAuthn authentication for Kubernetes. - Application access clients don't support per-session MFA authentication yet, although cluster and role configuration applies to them.
+.
+Per-session MFA for databases is not supported in Teleport Connect. - Application access clients don't support per-session MFA authentication yet, although cluster and role configuration applies to them.
 If you enable per-session MFA checks cluster-wide, you will not be able to use Application access.
 We're working on integrating per-session MFA checks for these clients.

-- For Desktop Access, only WebAuthn devices are supported.
+- For desktop access, only WebAuthn devices are supported.